dustmap/dustnet-mapper/README.md

 # Dustnet Mapper

 This is the firmware for the dustnet mapper.
 It has been build especially for the [Dustmap](https://dustmap.org) project.
 It uses [LoRaWAN](https://lora-alliance.org/about-lorawan) and [The Things Network](https://www.thethingsnetwork.org) (short: TTN) and [TTNMapper](http://ttnmapper.org).
+A more detailed description can be found on this [Netidee blog post](https://www.netidee.at/dustmap/neues-gateway-und-lorawan-mapper)(German).

 <p align="center">
   <a href="https://www.dustmap.org/">